Joe Sacco: Comics for Palestine

 Palestine is the more accessible of the two.
 Chapters are focused around broad themes like the status of women, torture, doctors, and schools as Sacco travels to Hebron, Ramallah, Rafah, etc. Sacco’s first visit coincided with the winding down of the First Intifada and the Oslo Agreement brokered by President Clinton between Israel and the PLO.
 His work shows how the hope of Oslo was a false one; that the agreement would not solve the fundamental problems of Palestinians.
 Since that time he has been proven all too correct by the continuation of illegal settlements, the siege on Gaza, and the construction of the apartheid wall — to say nothing of the current war.

-Footnotes in Gaza, meanwhile, is a book with a mission, inspired by a short passage in Noam Chomsky’s The Fateful Triangle: The United States, Israel, and the Palestinians.
+Footnotes in Gaza, meanwhile, is a book with a mission, inspired by a short passage in Noam Chomsky’s Fateful Triangle: The United States, Israel, and the Palestinians.
 Sacco conducts interviews in Gaza to find out the truth behind two massacres of Palestinians that occurred during Israel’s 1956 war with Egypt, one in Khan Younis and the other in Rafah.
 All told, nearly four hundred people were killed by the Israeli Defense Force (IDF).

 Sacco trekked out to rescue the incidents from obscurity during the Second Intifada, with the Iraq War and the killing of Rachel Corrie looming in the background.
 He adapts his style to this work.
 The illustrations in Palestine are cartoony but the ones in Footnotes in Gaza are more realistic.

 The War on Gaza is not a journalistic project like those two books.
 Instead it is an attack fueled by righteous anger.
 That’s not to say that Sacco has no sense of humor.
 In one installment Sacco pays his income tax hoping that a portion of it will go to social welfare programs in the United States.
-Of course, the IRS, the President, the Pentagon, and the IDF conspire to see that all of Sacco’s money is used to pay for a bomb headed straight for Gaza.
+Of course, the IRS, the President, the Pentagon and the IDF conspire to see that all of Sacco’s money is used to pay for a bomb headed straight for Gaza.
 The tone is most reminiscent of the cartoonist’s sadly under-read satire Bumf!
 Yet Sacco’s comedy is pitch black.
 He accuses the United States of having “invented Kinder, Gentler, Genocide.
 The patent is pending.”
 As the saying goes, Sacco’s hate is pure.

 from Bumf!

 As you might expect, Sacco’s comics have not won him acclaim from Zionists.
-Upon Palestine’s release, Bluma Zuckerbrot of the Anti-Defamation League (a pro-Israel advocacy group masquerading as a civil rights organization) tut-tutted in the Jerusalem Report “This is old school, pre-peace process anti-Israel propaganda.”
+Upon Palestine’s release, Bluma Zuckerbrot of the Anti-Defamation League (the pro-Israel advocacy group masquerading as a civil rights organization) tut-tutted in the Jerusalem Report “This is old school, pre-peace process anti-Israel propaganda.”
 She continued “The author provides no context for his pictures, and the image that emerges is that Israel is solely to blame in the conflict.”
 In 2010 the right-wing Jerusalem Post termed him “a veteran Israel hater” while announcing and denouncing the release of Footsteps in Gaza.

 Palestinians, though, have a different view.
 Legendary Palestinian scholar Edward Said wrote an “Homage to Joe Sacco” as an introduction to the 2001 edition of Palestine.
 Said gave Sacco high praise, writing “With the exception of one or two novelists and poets, no one has ever rendered this terrible state of affairs better than Joe Sacco.”
 He concludes “Sacco’s art has the power to detain us, to keep us from impatiently wandering off in order to follow a catch-phrase or a lamentably predictable narrative of triumph and fulfillment.”